rumblesan/improviz-atom/README.md

 # Improviz Atom package

-Allows interacting with Improviz
+Allows interacting with [Improviz](https://github.com/rumblesan/improviz) by sending it code to run.

-Very quick and dirty.
+## Functionality

-Currently only allows sending programs to run and toggling text display.
+Currently only allows sending code and toggling text display.

-`Ctrl-Enter` to send the entire buffer to improviz.
+To send the entire buffer to Improviz.

-Use menu otherwise.
+* `Ctrl-Enter`
+* `Shift-Enter`
+* `Cmd-Enter`

+Toggling text display can be done from the package menu.

+## Filetype

+The plugin will only be usable for files with a *.pz* extension.

+## Contact

+Drop me an email at [guy@rumblesan.com](mailto:guy@rumblesan.com).

+## License

+BSD License.